blorien-tech/pharma/USER_GUIDE.md

 ---

-*For technical issues or system errors, contact your system administrator.*
+_For technical issues or system errors, contact your system administrator._

-**BLORIEN Pharma System v2.5 - Phase 3A Complete**

-### Version History

-**v2.5 (Phase 3A)** - January 2025
-- Quick Phone Lookup
-- Generic/Brand Name Search
-- Simple Due Tracking (বাকি)
-- Partial Payment Support
-- Enhanced Product Search

-**v2.0 (Phase 2)** - December 2024
-- Supplier Management
-- Purchase Order System
-- Customer Credit Management
-- Advanced Reporting (6 reports)
-- Analytics Dashboard with Charts

-**v1.0 (MVP)** - November 2024
-- Initial Release
-- Basic POS and Inventory